openstack-archive/collectd-openstack-plugins/doc/source/devstackGSG.rst

 collectd, ceilometer and the plugin.
 The sample local.conf provided must be edited to enable additional services.

-To configure Devstack for to install the plugin, download the sample local.conf from the collectd-ceilometer-plugin repo into your devstack directory.
+To configure Devstack to install the plugin, download the sample local.conf from the collectd-ceilometer-plugin repo into your devstack directory.

 | cd devstack
 | wget https://github.com/openstack/collectd-ceilometer-plugin/blob/master/collectd_ceilometer/doc/source/examples/local.conf.minimal

-Edit the "HOST_IP" varible to appropriately match your environment.
+Edit the "HOST_IP" varible in the file to appropriately match your environment.
+Then change the name of this file to be "local.conf".

 Build your devstack environment.